- Claire Akhbari

 - Dr Ashley Barnwell

-Dr Ashley Barnwell is the Ashworth Lecturer in Sociology in the School of Social and Political Sciences.
+Dr Ashley Barnwell is Senior Research Fellow in Sociology in the School of Social and Political Sciences.
 Her work focuses on sociological aspects of emotion, memory, and narrative, and is anchored in the sociology of the family.
 In addition to more traditional qualitative approaches, she is interested in the role of life writing, literature, personal archives, and oral history in sociological research.
 Ashley is working on two current projects.
 The first is a study of how contemporary Australian novelists, such as Kate Grenville and Kim Scott, are using their own family histories to deal with social questions of intergenerational trauma and historical responsibility.
-This will be published as a book, Reckoning with the Past: Family Historiographies in Postcolonial Australian Literature (with Joe Cummins, Routledge 2019).
-Her other project, 'Family Secrets, National Silences', is a qualitative study of intergenerational family secrets in settler colonial Australia.
+This has been published as a book, Reckoning with the Past: Family Historiographies in Postcolonial Australian Literature (with Joe Cummins, Routledge 2019).
+Her other project, ‘Family Secrets, National Silences’, is a qualitative study of intergenerational family secrets in settler colonial Australia.